alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 The goal is to use MyBinder in order to run the Jupyter Notebooks available in [this repo](https://github.com/Living-with-machines/histLM).

-### First Exercise: do the entire setup manually, to understand the process that would need to be automatised
+### 1.First Exercise: do the entire setup manually, to understand the process that would need to be automatised

 Manual operations, step by step